 Getting an overdraft facility through a lender that isn't your business bank is possible.
 With flexible overdrafts, you are given more control over how you access the funds, and you can turn the facility on and off as you need.

 Typically, overdraft alternatives are provided to businesses that make a turnover: the terms are based on your sales ledger.Get business overdraft

 4. Merchant cash advance

 If you require finance for your retail business – or another business type that handles customer card payments – you might be able to get a merchant cash advance.

 This is where you borrow and repay the money through a percentage of your customer card payments.
 So, instead of paying the same amount each month as you would with a traditional loan, repayments fluctuate in line with how much trade you do.Get a merchant cash advance

 Business credit cards give business owners access to cash when needed.
 It's a type of finance that can help you manage your cash flow and keep track of business expenses.

 The lender will need to look at your credit history.
 If your business is relatively new and hasn't established a credit history yet, there are many steps you can take – check out these tips for improving your credit rating.Get business credit card

 Both new and established businesses can sometimes find it tricky to obtain funding through a traditional bank because they're often perceived as high risk (often stricter lending criteria).
-The good news is that there are lots of other options in the finance market for women in business to choose from.
+The good news is that there are lots of other options in the finance market for women in business to choose from when it comes to business loans.
 Here's how it works: